- I am getting installation error 2738. What can I do?

 - Archive your database:

 Select the Administration > Database > Archive Database menu item and archive your database.
 Make sure to enable the option "include passwords within the archive".
 Otherwise, you will need to re-enter them after restoring the database.
+Store the file in your temporary backup folder.
 Remember the encryption password.
 You will need it again when restoring the database.

 - Archive your license file:

 The license file stays valid when upgrading between different build numbers of a single version.
-Copy the "license.txt" file from your installation directory to a safe place.
+Copy the "license.txt" file from your installation directory to your temporary backup folder.

 - Uninstall the software and all Add-Ons